matthewrobertson/matthewrobertson.github.com/source/_posts/2013-07-26-active-record-serializers-from-scratch.markdown

 }
 ```

 This is the result we wanted but it is still not quite and ideal solution.
-The `as_json` method call is definitely a bit hairy.
-Reusing our serialization code would involve copying all of its arguments around, which would be a nightmare if we ever needed to change things.
+The `as_json` method call is definitely a bit hairy.If we wanted to reuse this serialization code would have copy all of the arguments we passed to `as_json` around the code base.
+This would be a nightmare if we ever needed to change things.
 The natural way to clean this up is to create a class to encapsulate the responsibility of the serializing comments:

 ```ruby
 class CommentSerializer